Wendel-Vieira/Pythonic-Snake-For-Battlesnake/README.md

 ![349844627-bda4a40e-13c7-4557-ad30-21e2b7545c21](https://github.com/user-attachments/assets/a0f64758-c22a-4727-a6d7-2b4f48e584ac)

 This code is very important to me, since it was my introduction to the programming world.
-I worked heavily on it for two months and was able to get top 60 with this version.
+I worked on it for two months and was able to get top 60 with this version.

 Key Features:
 *A Star Pathfinding Algorithm